eayllon1/Tasks/README.md

 Club Marketing
 - [x] [Create a Club Website](https://sites.psu.edu/blockchain/)
 - [x] Create a poster advertising the website
+- [x] Generate a list of events and professors for advertising the club

 Club Website
 - [x] [Create the Website](https://sites.psu.edu/blockchain/)